Awesome Common Lisp

 - cl+j - A JNI-based interface to a JVM via CFFI.
 Not available on Quicklisp.
 Does not reliably work with all implementations.
 Expat.

 - burgled-batteries - A bridge between Python and Common Lisp.
+The goal is that Lisp programs can use Python libraries.
 Not available on Quicklisp.
-No license specified.
+MIT.

 - Xelf - Extensible game library.
 Not available on Quicklisp.
 GNU LGPL2.1.

 - Trial - Trial is an OpenGL game engine with a heavy focus on modularity.
-It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game.
-Artistic License 2.0.
+It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game. zlib.

-- cl-mpg123 and cl-out123, bindings libraries for libmpg123 and libout123 respectively, giving you fast and easy to use mp3 decoding and cross-platform audio output.
-Artistic License 2.0.
+- cl-mpg123 and cl-out123, bindings libraries for libmpg123 and libout123 respectively, giving you fast and easy to use mp3 decoding and cross-platform audio output. zlib.

 These are libraries for working with graphics, rather than making GUIs (i.e. widget toolkits), which have their own section.